An evolving space framework for Oseen equations on a moving domain

 \item there exists a constant $C_X$ independent of $t$ such that

 where $\phi_{-t}\colon X(t) \to X_0$ is the inverse of $\phi_t$. \item the map $t \mapsto \| \phi_t u \|_{X(t)} $is continuous for all $u \in X_0$. \end{itemize} \end{definition}

-\begin{proposition} The pairs $(V^*,\phi)$, $(H, \phi)$ and $(V, \phi|_{V_0})$ are compatible. \end{proposition} \begin{proof} It is clear that $V(t)^*$, $H(t)$ and $V(t)$ are real and separable.
+\begin{proposition} The pairs $(H^1, \phi)$, $(L^2,\phi)$, and $(H^{-1},\phi)$ are compatible pairs. \end{proposition} The proof of this follows as in the following result. \begin{proposition} The pairs $(V^*,\phi)$, $(H, \phi)$ and $(V, \phi)$ are compatible. \end{proposition} \begin{proof} It is standard to verify that $V^*(t)$, $H(t)$ and $V(t)$ are real and separable.
 They are Hilbert spaces as closed subspaces of Hilbert space.
-Further it is clear that $\phi_0$ is the identity ($\Phi_0$ is defined to be the identity map, then the derivative of the identity map is the identity matrix).
-The bounds are shown in Lemmas \ref{lem:phiBoundedWithInverse} and \ref{lem:BoundednessForMapOnDual}
+Further it is seen that $\phi_0$ is the identity since $\Phi_0$ is defined to be the identity map, then the derivative of the identity map is the identity matrix.
+The bounds are shown in Lemmas \ref{lem:phiBoundedWithInverse} and \ref{lem:BoundednessForMapOnDual}.